Digestive Enzymes

 Digestive Enzymes as it relates to Gluten Sensitivity in Health report: Gluten Sensitivity and Your DNA: What Your Genes Reveal

 Supplementing with digestive enzymes that specifically target gluten, such as DPP-IV (dipeptidyl peptidase IV), may help individuals with gluten sensitivity better digest gluten-containing foods.
-These enzymes can help break down gluten into smaller, more easily digestible fragments, reducing the likelihood of an immune response and digestive symptoms.
+These enzymes work by breaking down gluten into smaller, more easily digestible fragments, reducing the likelihood of triggering a negative reaction.

 Supplements for Gluten Sensitivity